-The Southend Mencap advocacy service has been in operation since 1999 and, over the years, it has grown into a much sought after and dependable service to people with learning disabilities within our support area of Southend, Rochford, Rayleigh and Castle Point.
+The Southend Mencap advocacy service has been in operation since 1999 and, over the years, it has grown into a much sought after and dependable service to adults with learning disabilities within our support area of Southend, Rochford, Rayleigh and Castle Point.

 The service has grown to such a level of demand that from 2015 we went from one full time advocate to two full time advocates, as well as a part time administration assistant who herself has learning disabilities.